 The incumbent in the 22nd District is Marty Golden, a pro-Trump troglodyte who once claimed that the 9/11 hijackers came from the Arab American community in Bay Ridge.
 He will face a Democratic challenger in November for the first time since 2012 when he trounced Andrew Gounardes by 16 points.

 An aide to Brooklyn Borough President Eric Adams, Gounardes is back for a second try and is the party establishment’s favorite in the race.
-His primary opponent — journalist-turned-politico Ross Barkan — is running an ambitious grassroots campaign calling for abolishing ICE, universal rent control, free CUNY and SUNY and Medicare-for-All and has been endorsed by People for Bernie and Unite Here!
+His primary opponent — journalist-turned-candidate Ross Barkan — is running an ambitious grassroots campaign calling for abolishing ICE, universal rent control, free CUNY and SUNY and Medicare-for-All and has been endorsed by People for Bernie and Unite Here!
 Local 100 among others.

 Whichever challenger squares off with Golden in the fall, he will confront a 16-year incumbent who sits on the Senate committee that approves and oversees the MTA’s five-year capital spending programs.
 Not that it’s done much good for his South Brooklyn constituents who face increasingly tortuous subway commutes.
 Since 2015, Golden has received 10 tickets for speeding in special zones near city schools that are monitored by speed cameras and has been accused of impersonating a police officer by a cyclist with whom he had a confrontation.
 That’s not much of a transit policy though it’s one way for his constituents to know he spends time in his district.
 Unfortunately for children in the city, Golden and his Republican Senate colleagues recently failed to renew a law that allows the city to use those speed cameras.